CymatiCorp/CyKITv2/README.md

 The data will not be formatted correctly on all controllers, and some additional work needs to be done in this area.

-Feel free to offer comments and suggests via Issues, or submit new push requests, if you have something to contribute.
+* Feel free to offer comments and suggests via Issues, <br>
+or submit new push requests, if you have something to contribute.